teamradish/TRTwitchPlaysBot/Wiki/Settings-Documentation.md

 - 0 = ExactSequence - The most voted on input sequence will be executed.
 Input sequences must be exact; for instance, "r201ms" is a different vote from "r200ms".
 - 1 = SameName - The most voted on input name will be executed.
 Only the first input in each input sequence is considered; for instance, "a32ms" and "a250ms" are the same vote for the "a" input.
 The duration used upon execution is [default_input_duration](#default_input_duration).
+- 2 = ExactInput - The most voted on input will be executed.
+Only the first input in each input sequence is considered.
+For example, "b500ms" and "&2b400ms" are considered different votes.

 This defaults to 0, ExactSequence.